- Travers Undergraduate Scholarship in Ethics and Politics

 Declared Political Science majors at UC Berkeley who will, at the time they accept the award, have at least one full academic year left at UC-Berkeley are eligible to apply.
 Students must be declared at the time of application.
-The scholarships are merit-based, and not need-based, so there is no need to demonstrate financial need.
+The two scholarships are merit-based, and not need-based, so there is no need to demonstrate financial need.
 All interested Political Science majors in good academic standing are encouraged to apply for these scholarships which are two of the more generous awards on campus.

 $12,000 for twelve months, of which $3,000 will be paid during the summer months to support the student undertaking his or her summer internship.
 Students on financial aid should note that the stipend may have a significant effect on their financial aid package.

-The Travers scholars will be chosen by a faculty committee of the Department of Political Science.
+The two Travers scholars will be chosen by a faculty committee of the Department of Political Science.
 Three types of information will inform the selection process:

 - Evidence of outstanding academic performance;